egnrse/configs/README.md

 fi
 ```
 Some more infos are in the files.
-(be careful when settings environment variables)
+(be careful when setting environment variables)

 I use `trash-d`<sup>AUR</sup> as a drop in replacement for `rm` (TODO: look into autotrash<sup>AUR</sup>)

 ### [dunst](https://dunst-project.org/)
-*(/dunst/) (Linux)*
+*(/dunst/)*
-A notification (service) deamon, after cloning this git all files should already be in the right place (some explanations for the options are in the file)
+A notification (service) daemon, after cloning and installing this git, all files should already be linked correctly (some explanations for the options are in the file)
-Some settings only work on X11! (those should be marked)
+Some settings only work on X11! (those are be marked)
 There is a custom script `restartDunst.sh` that restarts dunst and sends some notifications, to easily test changes in dunstrc.